19hours/sg-statutes/Acts/Criminal Procedure Code.md

 ### Criminal jurisdiction of Magistrates’ Courts

-7\.—(1) Subject to this Code, Magistrates’Courts shall have jurisdiction and power to —
+7\.—(1) Subject to this Code, Magistrates’ Courts shall have jurisdiction and power to —

 (a) try any offence for which the maximum term of imprisonment provided by law does not exceed 5 years or which is punishable with a fine only;